Skip Navigation

 Annotation: This report describes a project to integrate an oral-health-care program into an existing school-based clinic serving students attending a public charter school (kindergarten through grade 8) in Santa Ana, CA. Topics include delivery-system design, interdisciplinary care, client/community education, continuous quality improvement, sustainability, evaluation, and resources and capabilities.
 Meeting agendas and minutes, a student consent form, and a program brochure and other outreach materials are included.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: California, Comprehensive health care, Dental care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Outreach, Program improvement, Quality assurance, School based clinics, Service integration, Systems development, Urban population
+Keywords: California, Comprehensive health care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Oral health care, Outreach, Program improvement, Quality assurance, School based clinics, Service integration, Systems development, Urban population

 Bruski K. 2016.
 Children’s Oral Healthcare Access Program (COHAP) [final report].
 Suisun City, CA: Solano Coalition for Better Health, 45 pp.